Gender: introduction

 The concepts of gender and sex are distinct but connected.

-Sex: Sex refers to biological and physiological characteristics.
+Sex: Each person’s physical characteristics relating to sex, including chromosomes, gonads, sex hormones, genitals and secondary physical features emerging from puberty.
 In Britain, the terms ‘male’ and ‘female’ are used in birth certificates to denote the sex of children.
+Harassment and discrimination based on sex are illegal in the Equality Act 2010.

-Gender norms are learned and are not fixed; they evolve and change over time.
+Gender norms are learned and are not fixed; they evolve and change over time and space.
 The roles, behaviours or activities accepted as ‘normal’ can differ between societies.
-Societies vary in how rigidly they apply gender stereotypes, and the amount of flexibility they allow individuals in interpreting their own gender identity.
-Unless challenged, gender stereotypes can be formed and reinforced very early in a child's life (see: Zero Tolerance's training resources on gender equality in the early years).
-Unquestioned social acceptance of gender stereotypes implies more limited opportunities for individuals, and physical and mental health risks if they do not comply with those stereotypes.
-Harassment and discrimination based on sex are illegal in the Equality Act 2010.
+Societies vary in how rigidly they apply gender norms, and the amount of flexibility they allow individuals in interpreting their own gender identity.
+Unless challenged, gender norms can be formed and reinforced very early in a child's life (see: Zero Tolerance's training resources on gender equality in the early years).
+Unquestioned social acceptance of gender norms implies more limited opportunities for individuals, and physical and mental health risks if they do not comply with those norms.

 Sex, gender and health

-Sex differences and gender expectations can condition behaviours and opportunities and therefore also affect health risks.
+Sex differences and gender norms can condition behaviours and opportunities and therefore also affect health risks.
 Differences in health between men and women can result from biological differences, from gendered social determinants, or a combination of both.

-“Sex and gender therefore interact with other factors that influence health to create conditions and problems that are unique, more prevalent, more serious or different with respect to the risk factors or effective interventions between genders” (Canadian Institute of Gender and Health).
+Sex and gender therefore interact with other factors that influence health to create conditions and problems that are unique, more prevalent, more serious or different with respect to the risk factors or effective interventions between genders.

 Gender inequality may be experienced by women in relation to the pay gap, occupational segregation, primary caring responsibilities for children/family, gender-based violence and less economic and political power, all of which can contribute to poor health.